 We are happy to accept childcare vouchers from all providers.
 Many employers will provide these now and parents typically save around £650 per year on fees.
 There is also ‘Tax free Childcare’ available to working parents which was launched by the government in April 2017.
 We will be happy to explain these initiatives to you in more detail, or you can visit the governments Childcare Choices Website where you can find out what financial support is available .

 The fees stated in our tariff are inclusive of all meals, snacks and activities.
 Our fees are reviewed every 18 months and we will give parents plenty of notice if there is to be an increase.

 We do not charge an administration or registration fee for places, nor do we charge a deposit.
 Once you decide to accept a nursery place, we will arrange a number of settling in visits for you and your child which are entirely free; when your child starts we will ask for two weeks fees in advance by payment card or cash and then a monthly payment by standing order thereafter.

 We close for two weeks each year in August and one week at Christmas, we do not charge for nursery places during the three weeks that we are closed.
 We do however charge if your child is absent from nursery due to illness or holiday and we do charge for bank holidays which fall on days when your child would normally attend.

-The minimum booking in the baby unit is two days per week and for children over two is two sessions (or half days) per week.
+The minimum booking in the baby unit is two days per week and for children over two is three sessions (or half days) per week (15 hours).

 You may be entitled to childcare tax credit from the government to help pay your childcare costs.
 Entitlement is dependent on your household income.
 You can find out more about childcare tax credits and check your eligibility using this link: Tax Credit Calculator.